zareismail/nova-wizard/README.md

 ## Introduction

-The `wizard` gives you the ability to creating or updating a resource step by step via validating and storing each step.
+This package gives you the ability to `creating` or `updating` a resource step by step and `validating` and `storing` resources on each step.

 ## Installation